Holyrood Palace or the Palace of

 countries, Holyrood was looted and burned.

-Holyrood Abbey is left to fall into a ruin
+Holyrood Abbey was left to fall into a ruin

-1561 - Mary Queen of Scots takes up
+1561 - Mary Queen of Scots took up residence

 Mary married her two Scots husbands at